 United Way of Muskingum, Perry, and Morgan Counties Investment Funds Awarded

-The United Way of Muskingum, Perry, and Morgan Counties (UWMPM) will make an impact in the tri-county region over the next 12 months by investing in 23 area programs and two initiatives in the areas of income, health care, education, and essential services.
-This is possible as a result of nearly 2,500 individuals, businesses and organizations who invested in United Way during the United Way campaign.
+The United Way of Muskingum, Perry, and Morgan Counties (UWMPM) will make an impact in the tri-county region over the next 12 months by investing in 23 area programs and two initiatives in the areas of income, health care, and education.
+This is possible as a result of nearly 2,500 individuals, businesses and organizations who invested in United Way during the 2014 campaign.

-In April, ten community leaders with diverse professional skills and backgrounds began reviewing 29 applications.
-These leaders have donated over 280 hours to review the applications and make funding recommendations to the United Way Board of Directors.
+Community leaders with diverse professional skills and backgrounds donated over 300 hours to review 26 applications and make funding recommendations to the United Way Board of Directors.
 Investment Committee members evaluated each program application in the following categories: program description, program results, outcome measurement, past performance (status of previous investment), coordination with other resources, budget, resource management, and application protocol.

 The Investment Committee members are:

 John Creek, Retired Community Member

 Beverly Huth, Zanesville Muskingum County Health Department

 Eric Holsky, of The Community Bank, announced that this year’s campaign yielded $865,000.
 Campaign proceeds will support discretionary investment, donor designations, and United Way initiatives of 2-1-1 and Financial Stability Partnership.
 The remaining portion covers pledge loss and will be used to support operations.
 Investor specified designations to programs have already begun to be distributed.

 Discretionary investment for 2015-2016 is $410,000 and has been awarded to 23 programs across the three pillars:

 - Increase school readiness for pre-school children